Page Start

 Executive Summary

-Accordingly, the following improvements were made in the Task Force for Evidence Reports (ER-TF), the second phase of the EBM Special Committee, starting in 2005, and in the Task Force for Evidence Reports / Clinical Practice Guidelines (ER/CPG-TF), the third phase of the EBM Scpecial Committee, starting in 2009:
+Accordingly, the improvements listed below were included in the JSOM Task Force for Evidence Report (ER-TF), the second phase of the EBM Special Committee project, starting in 2005.
+These improvements were continued in the Task Force for Evidence Reports / Clinical Practice Guidelines (ER/CPG-TF), the third phase of the EBM Special Committee (changed to the EBM Committee in June 2012) project starting in 2009, the fourth phase of the EBM Committee’s Task Force for Evidence Reports / Clinical Practice Guidelines (ER/CPG-TF) project (changed back to Task Force for Evidence Report [ER-TF] in June 2014) starting in 2013, and the fifth phase of the project starting in 2015.

 1. (1) RCT articles with high levels of evidence were exhaustively included for review.